Romulo-Moraes/rclock/README.md

 cd build
 ```
 ## Compiling the source code
-After setting up the Meson, there are two possible ways to build the application.
+After configuring Meson, you have two options for building the application.

 ### Compiling
 This option just compiles the project and creates the executable in the current directory.